 Research suggests that ingesting whey as well as casein protein can help stimulate greater protein synthesis rates, so give particular consideration to using a high quality protein supplement.

 Making sure your nutrition is in check at this critical part of the day will help enhance post-workout recovery and kick-start the muscle building process.

 Now let’s finish off with some discussion no the best muscle building supplements to consider.

-There you have the in’s and out’s about how to build muscle properly.
+There you have the in’s and out’s about how to build lean muscle properly.
 By getting all of these elements in place in your workout program, you can ensure that you are seeing maximum results, feeling better and better about your performance and appearance with each workout that passes by.

-It really does pay off to put time and energy towards the goal of muscle building.
+It really does pay off to put time and energy towards the goal of lean muscle building.
 For every woman, it will help improve your body composition, add curves in all the right places, and will make you more capable to do all the activities you want to do throughout your life.